openlegend/core-rules/core/src/04-wealth-equipment/01-chapter-four.md

 **Heavy** - The weapon is particularly heavy to carry.
 You may carry a maximum number of *heavy* items equal to your Might score.

 **Precise** - This weapon can be used to make attacks with the Agility attribute and invoke banes accessible via Agility.

-**Reach** - The weapon can be used to attack enemies 10' away.
+**Reach** - This weapon can be used to attack enemies 10' away.

 **Slow** - If you are wielding this weapon at the beginning of combat, you gain disadvantage 2 on your initiative roll.
-If you are not wielding the weapon but plan to use it on your first turn, this penalty is applied.
+If you are not wielding the weapon but plan to use it on your first turn, this penalty is still applied.
 If you are wielding multiple weapons, your initiative modifier is equal to the slowest among them (slow, swift, or neither).

-**Stationary** - the bulk and weight of this weapon is enormous.
-Moving it requires a Focus Action from an assisting character which transports the weapon 30'.
+**Stationary** - The bulk and weight of this weapon is enormous.
+Moving it requires a focus action, which allows it to be moved up to 30 feet.

 **Swift** - If you are wielding this weapon at the beginning of combat, you gain advantage 2 on your initiative roll.
-If you are not wielding the weapon but plan to use it on your first turn, you get this bonus.
+If you are not wielding the weapon but plan to use it on your first turn, you still get this bonus.
 If you are wielding multiple weapons, your initiative modifier is equal to the slowest among them (slow, swift, or neither).

+> #### Tech Levels
+> \
+> Tech Levels provide a simplified way of defining the technology available to a given society.
+Open Legend uses the following four tech levels to broadly categorize the technological advances that a society can make: \
+> \
+> TL 0 - Stone Age, Bronze Age, Iron Age, Medieval Age \
+> TL 1 - Modern Age \
+> TL 2 - Near Future (mechs, cyborgs, laser weapons) \
+> TL 3 - Far Future (intergalactic space travel, nanotechnology, quantum-powered technology) \
+> \
+> When planning a campaign, the GM can specify which tech level (or levels) the campaign will use.
+For example, a typical sword and sorcery campaign would be set at tech level 0, while a steampunk campaign would probably use a good mix of tech levels 0 and 1.
+> \
+> \
+> **Mixing Tech Levels** \
+> You may encounter situations in which one group has a significant technological advantage over another group, such as an intergalactic empire (tech level 3) waging war upon a primitive civilization (tech level 0).
+In cases like these, the GM may assign blanket advantage or disadvantage to actions equal to the difference of the opposing tech levels.
+Using the previous example, the primitive civilization would receive disadvantage 3 on all actions in which the technology disparity plays an important role, while the intergalactic empire would receive advantage 3 on such actions.

 \
 \